technicated/swift-evolution/proposals/XXXX-variadic-generics.md

 Enter Variadic Generics.
 Let's define a **Variadic Generic** as a generic parameter that can refer to *multiple instances* of *different types*, all eventually conforming to the parameter definition.

-This means, for example, that if there exists a function parametrised by a Variadic Generic conforming to the `Collection` protocol you can pass to this function an `Array`, a `Dictionary` and a `String` - all toghether - because all these types conform to `Collection`.
+This means, for example, that if there exists a function parametrized by a Variadic Generic conforming to the `Collection` protocol you can pass to this function an `Array`, a `Dictionary` and a `String` - all together - because all these types conform to `Collection`.

 To introduce Variadic Generics, let's take a look at how `zip` could be reimplemented using them.